 What is market validation?
-It’s a question I hear a lot, especially when mentoring young entrepreneurs.
+It’s a question I hear a lot, especially when mentoring newer entrepreneurs and product managers.

 Market validation is the process of determining whether your product is of interest to a given target market.
 Market validation involves a series of customer interviews with people in your target market, and it almost always takes place before you’ve made a significant investment in your product/concept.

-The goal for my talk was simple: To layout a few practical tips for entrepreneurs to quickly validate their ideas.
+The goal for my talk at Startup Weekend was simple: To lay out a few practical tips for entrepreneurs to quickly validate their ideas.
 I also wanted to help them understand that even first-time entrepreneurs can launch successful products by taking a few easy (and often free) steps.

-After using lean market validation to launch several software products, including ProductPlan, I’ve discovered that with the right process even inexperienced entrepreneurs can bring amazing products to market with excited buyers on the first day.
+After using lean market validation to launch several software products, including ProductPlan, I’ve discovered that with the right process, even inexperienced entrepreneurs can bring exceptional products to market with excited buyers on the first day.

 10 Ways to Rapidly Test Your Startup Idea

 Here are my tips for using lean market validation to confirm whether you have a product/market fit with real customers.
 By simply engaging with real people and asking the right questions, you can confirm if your idea solves a problem, who your potential buyers are, and ultimately whether or not there’s a market for your product.

 1. Write down your product concept.